ishanchawla1/Displaying-and-Inputting-Data/README.md

 # Displaying and Inputting Data

-> We are trying to create a form to collect data
+> We are trying to clone signup page for Mint.com

 ![screenshot](./app_screenshot.png)